sathomas/jsDataV.is/src/text/ch3/05-click-events.md

 })
 ```

-At this point we can call our visualization complete with figure NEXTFIGURENUMBER.
-The compact sparkline smoothly transitions to detailed information on a click, and those details transition back to the sparkline when they're closed.
+At this point we can call our visualization complete; the final product is shown in figure NEXTFIGURENUMBER.
+The compact sparkline smoothly transitions to reveal detailed information when the user clicks, and those details transition back to the sparkline when the user closes them.

 <figure>
 <div id="click-chart4"></div>